Is Sara a voice teacher or a vocal coach? And what's the difference?

 How many lessons do I need to take before I begin to see and hear improvement?

 Remember that improvement comes not with how many lessons you take, but with how regularly/often you practice your exercises and warmups, and apply techniques to your songs.
-Being a better singer is not something you can buy, it takes commited, regular practice, the same way mastery of any instrument takes practice.
+Being a better singer is not something you can buy— it takes committed, regular practice, the same way mastery of any instrument takes practice.
 Remember, practice makes permanent!

 Can Sara come on tour with me or my client?